Wellness Blood Tests: What They Check For and Why They Matter

 The CBC is a fundamental blood test that evaluate your blood cells:

-These help your blood clot.
-Low counts can increase bleed risk, while high counts may indicate inflammation or bone marrow disorders. -
+- Platelets These help your blood clot.
+Low counts can increase bleed risk, while high counts may indicate inflammation or bone marrow disorders.

 A CBC can reveal signs of various conditions include anemia, infection, inflammation, bleed disorders, and certain cancers.